 Sl No. Metric No. Metric 1.
-1.1.2 Percentage of Programmes where syllabus revision was carried out during the la five years ast (20) 2.
+1.1.2 Percentage of Programmes where syllabus revision was carried out during the l five years ast 1.2.1 (20) 2.
 1.2.1 Percentage of new courses introduced of the total number of courses across all Programmes offered during the last five years.
 (30) 3.
-1.2.2 Percentage of Programmes in which Choice Based Credit System (CBCS) / electronic course system has been implemented (current year data) \ / 4.
-2.2.2 Student - Full time teacher ratio (current year data) (20) 1.
-2.2.2 Student Tun time teacher rane (current year data) (10) 5.
+1.2.2 Percentage of Programmes in which Choice Based Credit System (CBCS) / election course system has been implemented (current year data) ctive 4 222 Chydant Full time too shou get a (comment year date) (20) 4.
+2.2.2 Student - Full time teacher ratio (current year data) (10) 5.
 2.4.2 Average percentage of full time teachers with Ph.D. during the last five years (10) 6.
-2.6.3 Average pass percentage of students (Current year data) (10) 7.
-3.2.3 Average number of research projects per teacher funded by government and not government agencies during the last five years 8.
-3.4.7 Bibliometrics of the publications during the last five years based on average cita index in Scopus/ Web of Science or PubMed/ Indian Citation Index 2.1.0 (13) 9.
-3.4.8 Bibliometrics of the publications during the last five years based on Scopus / Web of Science - h-index of the university (12) 10.
-4.2.7 E-content is developed by teachers : (12) 1.
+2.6.3 Average pass percentage of students (Current year data) 2.2.2 (10) 7.
+3.2.3 Average number of research projects per teacher funded by government and no government agencies during the last five years n- go verimient ageneres during the last rive years (5) 8.
+3.4.7 Bibliometrics of the publications during the last five years based on average cit. index in Scopus/ Web of Science or PubMed/ Indian Citation Index (10) 9.
+3.4.8 Dibliometries of the publications during the last five years based on Sannus / (13) 9.
+3.4.8 Bibliometrics of the publications during the last five years based on Scopus / Web of Science - h-index of the university west of selection in mident of the dim versity (12) 10.
+4.2.7 E-content is developed by teachers: 1.
 For e-PG-Pathshala 2.
 For CEC (Under Graduate) 3.
 For SWAYAM 4.
-For other MOOCs platform 5.
-For NPTEL/NMEICT/any other Government initiative6.
-For institutional LMS Options: A. Any 5 of the above B. Any 4 of the above C. Any 3 of the above Opt one D. Any 2 of the above E. None of the above (3) 11.
-4.3.2 Student - Computer ratio (current year data) (1.1) (11)
+For other MOOCs platform5.
+For NPTEL/NMEICT/any other Government initiative 6.
+For institutional LMS Options: A. Any 5 of the above B. Any 4 of the above C. Any 3 of the above Opt one D. Any 2 of the above E. None of the above E. None of the above (3) 11.
+4.3.2 Student - Computer ratio (current year data) (11) 12.
+5.1.1 Average percentage of students benefited by scholarships and freeships provide • • the Government during the last five years - 10 5.2.1 (5) 13.
+5.2.1 Average percentage of placement of outgoing students during the last five years s (15)

-12. 5.1.1 Average percentage of students benefited by scholarships and freeships provided by the Government during the last five years (5) 13.
-5.2.1 Average percentage of placement of outgoing students during the last five years (15) 14.
-6.3.4 Average percentage of teachers attending professional development Programmes viz., Orientation Programmes, Refresher Course, Short Term Course, Faculty Development Programmes during the last five years (8) 15.
-6.5.4 Quality assurance initiatives of the institution include: Regular meeting of Internal Quality Assurance Cell (IQAC); timely submission of Annual Quality Assurance Report (AQAR) to NAAC; Feedback collected, analysed and used for improvements Academic Administrative Audit (AAA) and initiation of follow up action Participation in NIRF ISO Certification NBA or any other quality audit Options: Any 4 of the above Any 3 of the above Any 1 of the above None of the above Opt one Opt one
+14. 6.3.4 Average percentage of teachers attending professional development Programmes viz., Orientation Programmes, Refresher Course, Short Term Course, Faculty Development Programmes during the last five years (8) 15.
+6.5.4 Quality assurance initiatives of the institution include: Regular meeting of Internal Quality Assurance Cell (IQAC); timely submission of Annual Quality Assurance Report (AQAR) to NAAC; Feedback collected, analysed and used for improvements Academic Administrative Audit (AAA) and initiation of follow up action Participation in NIRF ISO Certification NBA or any other quality audit Options: A. Any 4 of the above B. Any 3 of the above C. Any 2 of the above D. Any 1 of the above E. None of the above (6)

-Appendix 4: Essential Metrics for 'Affiliated/Constituent Colleges'
+Appendix 4: Essential Metrics for 'Affiliated/Constituent Colleges' - UG